Shared Ownership Mortgages

 Shared ownership mortgages allow you buy a share of the property and pay rent on the remaining portion, usually to a housing association, when property is not affordable to purchase outright.
 Should affordability allow, individuals can gradually increase towards full ownership over time, a process known as staircasing.

-Shared Ownership 2 Year Discounted Rate House Purchase Only - SO-011
+Shared Ownership 3 Year Fixed Rate - SX-014

-Shared Ownership 2 Year Fixed Rate House Purchase Only - SX-007
+Shared Ownership 2 Year Discounted Rate - SO-017

 1 The Initial Rate is the rate available during the initial term of the mortgage.
 Once the initial rate term has expired, the mortgage will revert to our Standard Variable Rate (SVR).

-2 The Overall Cost for Comparison is given as the Annual Percentage Rate (APR) and includes all charges incurred relating to the mortgage.
-It is an interest rate that all lenders must quote on mortgage related financial promotions when an interest rate is mentioned.
-The APR is intended to help you as a borrower compare the interest rates on different products.
+2 The Overall Cost for Comparison is given as the Annual Percentage Rate of Charge (APRC) and includes all charges incurred relating to the mortgage.
+The APRC is intended to help you as a borrower compare the interest rates on different products.

 3 Like all other mortgage lenders, we will allow you to borrow against a proportion of the overall property value.
 This is known as Loan to Value (LTV) and is expressed as a percentage.
 For example, if you want to purchase a property at £100,000 and you would like to borrow £85,000, then you will need a mortgage available at 85% Loan to Value (LTV).
 The available LTV can vary depending upon the type of mortgage.